Enabling Citizens to become Self-Sufficient: From Women’s Empowerment to Promoting Citizen’s Charter

 “We provide legal support for violence against women and advocacy for equal rights for women, which is our organisation’s primary goal,”

 says Mahafuza.
-She also mentions how her organisation has helped hundreds of women getting justice in court against violence.
+She also mentions how her organisation has helped hundreds of women get justice in court against violence.

 Mahafuja says her organisation has also helped hundreds of women become self-sufficient through vocational training on fish farming and working closely with educational institutions.
 “Women can be truly independent when they have their own income, so we ensure that the women in our community have access to quality education and employment opportunities.”